-In recent years, the Council of Accountability Court Judges awarded the STAR award to both Judge Fowler and the Court's coordinator, David Wood, for their prospective positions.
+In recent years, the Council of Accountability Court Judges awarded the STAR award to both Judge Fowler and the Court's former coordinator, David Wood, for their prospective positions.

 A noble experiment with one purpose; to test whether a new and different approach to handling repeat DUI offenders will yield an improved result.

 The Chatham County DUI Court is "Problem Solving Court" for multiple DUI offenders under the jurisdiction of the State Court of Chatham County.
 The Honorable H. Gregory Fowler presides over the Court.
 The DUI COURT began operation on May 1, 2003.
 The DUI Court's goal is to confront the substance abuse issue underlying the repetitive pattern of offenders of driving under the influence of alcohol/drugs.

 The sentencing judge may sentence anyone with two DUIs in a five year period, or three DUIs in a lifetime to participate.
 After sentencing, the court mandates substance abuse treatment, 12 step meeting attendance, random drug tests, biweekly court appearances and more, as a condition of probation.

 The treatment portion of DUI Court lasts a minimum of one year and includes a treatment program tailored to the individual needs of the participants.
 The participant pays treatment fees.

 If the participatant fails to meet any requirements of DUI Court program, the presiding DUI Court judge will issue immediate sanctions.
 The sanctions may include additional community service, jail time or both.
 If the participant has multiple infractions, he may have his probation revoked.